 The National Medical Commission Act 2019 (NMCA) was notified in September 2020.
 The NMCA replaced the Indian Medical Council Act 1956 and the National Medical Commission has now replaced the Indian Medical Council.
-Currently, the NMCA governs the medical education system in India and provides for the adoption of the latest medical research by medical professionals, high-quality health and medical professionals, and periodic assessment of medical institutions, among others.
+Currently, the NMCA governs the medical education system in India and provides for the adoption of the latest medical research by medical professionals, high-quality health and medical professionals, and periodic assessments of medical institutions, among others.

-The government plans to set up a fund of 1 trillion Indian rupees to boost the manufacturing of pharmaceutical ingredients domestically by 2023.
+The government is in the process of setting up a fund of 1 trillion rupees to boost the manufacturing of pharmaceutical ingredients domestically by 2023.